hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ## Retrieving the Github App Callback

 Our Github OAuth Application needs to be updated with the Callback Url of the Cognito userpool’s hosted UI.
-Once you’re `userpool` has been deployed, this can be retrieved with the Hamlet CLI:
+Once you’re `userpool` has been deployed, this can be retrieved with the hamlet CLI:

 ```bash
 hamlet component describe-occurrences --name management-pool attributes